The following words and terms, when used in this subchapter,

 as defined in Texas Education Code, §61.003(8).

-the current state fiscal year (September 1 - August 31) for which
+the current state fiscal year (September 1-August 31) for which the

-the student was enrolled in an approved institution and met all the
+student was enrolled in an eligible institution and met all the eligibility

 persons who graduate from high school on or after May 1, 2013 and

-attend a general academic teaching institution in fall 2013 or later,
+enroll in a general academic teaching institution in the 2013-2014

 participating institution's chief executive officer to serve as agent